BlogSurveys

 Table of contents

 Learn from the mistakes of others, they say.
-No matter how you collect feedback or what tools you use - making any of the mistakes described below will prevent you from getting optimal results.
+No matter how you collect customer feedback or what tools you use - making any of the mistakes described below will prevent you from getting optimal results.
 They might even skew them.
-As a world-leading company providing the best survey tool, we prepared a list of the 7 most common errors you have to avoid when creating a survey.
+As a world-leading company providing the best survey tool, we prepared a list of the 7 most common errors you have to avoid when creating any type of survey.

 1. Too Many Questions in One Survey